Quitu culture: History

 The Museum of Florida has been developed here to display and interpret artifacts from the tombs.
 It is named after the neighborhood in which the tombs were found.
 The museum includes constructed figures of a Quitu man and woman (the latter's face was created by forensic techniques from a skull excavated at the site.)
 The woman wears clothing as found in the tombs: "a poncho covered with small buttons carved from Spondylus shell and snails, as well as silverware such as earrings, pins, necklaces, hunting darts and rattles".
 The Quitu were a festive people, and rattles were a way for women to make music as they walked.

 Organization

 Excavations of tombs show the Quitu believed in an afterlife.
 Grave goods, including drink and food, were buried with them for their use in the afterlife.
 Essentially the Quitu were an agricultural people, seen as a "pueblo alegre y festivo" (happy and festive people).

 They are not known for any association with the Peruvian town of Iquitos, east of the mountains and in the Amazonian basin.

+Kingdom of Quito

+In the 21st century archeological evidence had been found associated with this people.
+This however does not confirm the existence of the semi-legendary kingdom of Quito and is only archeological evidence for an independent Quitu culture with no united political entity in the region.
+According to the Spanish Jesuit missionary and historian Juan de Velasco, in his book, Historia del Reino de Quito en la América meridional (1789), the Quitu were conquered by said kingdom of Quito around 980 CE.
+He also referred to this people as Scyris, and said they may have been related to the Inca.
+He cited three lost documents as his sources, the existence of which has not been confirmed: "Las dos líneas de los Incas y de los Scyris, señores del Cuzco, y del Quito," by Fray Marcos de Niza, a Franciscan who accompanied Sebastián Benalcázar's conquest of Quito in 1533; "Las antigüedades del Perú," by Melchor Bravo de Saravia, an oidor (judge) of Lima; and "Guerras civiles del Inca Atahualpa con su hermano Atoco, llamado comúnmente Huáscar-Inca," by Jacinto Collahuaso, an eighteenth-century cacique of Ibarra (north of Quito).

+Several historians such as Jacinto Jijón y Caamaño and Alfredo Pareja Diezcanseco contest that the Scyris existed and that they were related to the Inca.
+To some the kingdom of Quito is a legendary, pre-Hispanic kingdom to which people could refer for dreams of former glory.
+There is no archeological evidence indicating any kind of cultural and political unity, the sites found rather hinting at regional states.